open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 When an exception is handled, a Span status can be set to Error.
 Otherwise, a Span status is in the Unset state.
 By setting a Span status to Unset, the back-end that processes spans can now assign a final status.

+### Span Kind

+When a span is created, it is one of `Client`, `Server`, `Internal`, `Producer`, or `Consumer`.
+This span kind provides a hint to the tracing backend as to how the trace should be assembled.
+According to the OpenTelemetry specification, the parent of a server span is always a client span, and the child of a client span is always a server span.
+Similarly, the parent of a consumer span is always a producer and the child of a producer span is always a consumer.
+If not provided, the span kind is assumed to be internal.

+For more information regarding SpanKind, see [SpanKind]({{< relref "/docs/reference/specification/trace/api#spankind" >}}).

+#### Client

+Client spans represent a synchronous outgoing remote call such as an outgoing HTTP request or database call.
+Note that in this context, "synchronous" does not refer to `async/await`, but to the fact that it is not queued for later processing.

+#### Server

+Server spans represent a synchronous incoming remote call such as an incoming HTTP request or remote procedure call.

+#### Internal

+Internal spans represent operations which do not cross a process boundary.
+Things like instrumenting a function call or an express middleware may use internal spans.

+#### Producer

+Producer spans represent the creation of a job which may be asynchronously processed later.
+It may be a remote job such as one inserted into a job queue or a local job handled by an event listener.

+#### Consumer

+Consumer spans represent the processing of a job created by a producer and may start long after the producer span has already ended.